 Since gyms were closed in the early stages of COVID-19 this now meant fitness enthusiasts had to find others ways to keep fit at home.
 Which resulted in the huge flux of orders of home use fitness equipment.
-From treadmills, to weights, to yoga equipment, people were building there own home gyms.
+From treadmills, to weights, to yoga equipment, people were building there own home gym set-ups.

 Commercial Gym’s have been a sanctuary or worst nightmare for some people.
 Some worries on both sides of the argument under normal circumstances have been;

 Lack of Choice